woocommerce/woocommerce-ios/README.md

 3. Enter the project directory by `cd woocommerce-ios`
 4. Install the third party dependencies and tools required to run the project

     We use a few tools to help with development.
-To install or update the required dependencies, run the follow command on the command line: `bundle exec pod install`
+To install or update the required dependencies, run the follow command on the command line:

-    In some cases, you may also have to: `bundle install`
+    ```bash
+    rake dependencies
+    ```

 5. Open the project by double clicking on `WooCommerce.xcworkspace` file, or launching Xcode and choose File > Open and browse to `WooCommerce.xcworkspace`

 #### Credentials for external contributors